Bariatric Surgery Patient Guide: An Overview of What to Expect Before and After Treatment

 - Avoid regular soft drinks and adding sugar to beverages

 - Avoid carbonated beverages for one month after surgery to prevent bloating

 - Avoid high-calorie liquids, which impart calories without making you feel full.
-Most fluids should be non-caloric such as water, Crystal Light, sugar-free Kool-Aid, coffee and unsweetened tea
+Most fluids long term should be non-caloric such as water, Crystal Light, sugar-free Kool-Aid, coffee and unsweetened tea

 - Avoid alcoholic beverages

 Constipation may occur after surgery and is typically caused by decreased intake of food, fiber and fluid.
 To prevent constipation it is important to eat high-fiber foods and drink plenty of fluids – we recommend a daily minimum of 64 ounces.
 It also may be helpful to have baby prunes or unsweetened prune juice.
 High-fiber foods have the added benefit of slowing the emptying of your stomach.